Tattoo Artist

 Im an African American with brown skin thats like a chestnut brown i want to get one sleeve in color and one in realism black and grey as i dont see many ppl do this would this be a good idea

-Asked by OmarRaymond over 12 years ago
+Asked by OmarRaymond about 13 years ago

 Darkers skin doesn't show colors the way light skin does.
 Greens, blues and reds are about the only colors that really show up in dark skin, and even then the colors aren't as vibrant as with lighter skin pigments.
 The choice is ultimately up to you, but darker skin tones show black tattoos and black and grey tattoos better than color tattoos, generally speaking.